 Geiser Grand Hotel

+Opening its ornate doors in 1889, the Geiser Grand Hotel used to be the epitome of luxury with its crystal chandeliers, majestic staircases, and red carpets.
+That is until whispers of otherworldly occurrences started swirling around.
 Among the famed spirits, the Lady in Blue takes center stage.
-Donning a 19th-century gown, she’s been spotted gracefully gliding through the halls, her steps in rhythm with the echo of times gone by.
-Some say she’s a former guest, still entranced by the hotel’s beauty; others think she might be searching for a lost love.
-Whatever her tale, her ethereal elegance adds a dash of mystique to the hotel’s already impressive repertoire.
+Donning a 19th-century gown, she’s been spotted gracefully gliding through the halls, with some saying she’s a former guest, while others think she might be searching for a lost love.

 Hot Lake Hotel